rwhetten/DeepSeqAnalysis/docs/source/intro-linux.rst

 Exercises
 *********

-1. An `Introduction to Linux and Lubuntu 18.04 <https://drive.google.com/file/d/1mYLZtI6IaQH80iwA-1zkeuR5KMRE6us3/view?usp=sharing>`_ is a tutorial to guide participants through an 8-step introduction to the Lubuntu 18.04 operating system and virtual computing lab (VCL) access used for most class computing exercises.
+1. An `Introduction to Linux <https://drive.google.com/file/d/1mYLZtI6IaQH80iwA-1zkeuR5KMRE6us3/view?usp=sharing>`_ is a tutorial to guide participants through an 8-step introduction to the linux operating system and virtual computing lab (VCL) access used for most class computing exercises.

 \